steventejeda/react-notes/README.md

 # react-notes-app

 You can simply start typing in a note, and add it to the board!
-You can also delete, and it will all save to the local storage.
+It has a search feature that you filter notes.
+You can also delete individual notes, and it will all save to the local storage.

 - Demo: https://note-react-app.netlify.app/